ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)
 * ChaosPowers EventsCamera and ChaosControl Effects removed
 * P2's flyables do not overwrite P1's camera
+* Vehicles no longer disappear on P2 dismount if P1 is not nearby
+* P2 can pause

 ## Other Known Issues (Not planned to be fixed)